koush/scrypted/plugins/sip/README.md

 # SIP Plugin for Scrypted

-The SIP Plugin bridges compatible SIP Cameras in Scrypted to HomeKit.
+The SIP Plugin bridges compatible SIP Cameras to Scrypted.